schauder/schauder.github.io/_posts/2016/2016-09-30-workbreakdownstructure-vs-backlog.md

 This is not actually part of the WBS, but build on top of it: The dependencies of all the elements.
 Stuff like: Before we can build X, we have to build Y. There is almost no place for this in a Backlog.
 Instead one strives to create Backlog elements that are indepedent of each other.
 This approach reduces the amount of dependencies very often in such a way that no explicit handling of dependencies is necessary.
-This actually the one criteria that I found valid, that would make me consider a waterfall based approach to be useful: If the problem to solve has so many dependencies that you can't even decide in a short discussion what to do first.
+This is actually the one criteria that I found valid, that would make me consider a waterfall based approach to be useful: If the problem to solve has so many dependencies that you can't even decide in a short discussion what to do first.
 But I have never seen this with software.
 In the world of physical stuff this might be pretty normal.
 When you build an Aircraft Carrier you probably can't start with building the flight deck because it produces the most value.
-If you'd try you learn later on that it is really difficult to mount such a big slab of steel on a ship.
-With software this is exactly the kind of thing you can do.
+If you'd try you'd learn later on that it is really difficult to mount such a big slab of steel on a ship.
+With properly build software this is exactly the kind of thing you can do.

 Since the WBS is at the center of planning in a project it pops up in other areas as well, so we'll mention it again in other articles of this series.